-At Coronado Veterinary Hospital in Coronado CA, we provide dog and cat vaccines to the pets of the community.
+At Coronado Veterinary Hospital, we provide dog and cat vaccines to the pets of the community.
 As strong advocates for pet vaccinations, we also work hard to educate pet owners of the community about the benefits of pet vaccines.
 We believe that the more pet owners understand about pet vaccines and the vaccination process, the more likely it is that they will keep their pets up to date on their shots.

 The main goal of a pet vaccination is disease prevention.
 Pet vaccines are injections that help your pet build up antibodies.
 After getting a vaccination, your pet should have immunity to the disease that the vaccine prevents.
 Many vaccines require boosters over the course of your pet's lifetime in order to retain full immunity.
 In addition to improved immunity, there are many other benefits of getting your pet vaccinated, including: